Chicken wontons with a spicy Hong Kong style XO sauce, dark soy sauce, sesame oil and coriander.

 Traditional Chinese herbal soup with pork, goji berries, fox nuts, Chinese yam, lotus seeds and pearl barley.
 A healing soup literally translated as refreshing, nourishing and cooling.

-Chilled spicy tripe ‘liangban’ salad with soy sauce, sesame oil & vinegar
+Chilled spicy tripe ‘liangban’ with soy sauce and sesame oil.

 Traditional green bean noodles with pork mince spiced with two soy bean pastes – chili and sweet.